Cambodian Uprising (1840–1841): Uprising in Eastern Cambodia

 Sambok, called Sơn Phủ or Sơn Tĩnh, was the Vietnamese administrative headquarter of Eastern Cambodia on the Mekong region, bordering the Siam-controlled Southern Lao Champasak Kingdom.
 Like in Kampong Thom (Hải Đông) and Pursat (Hải Tây), a Tuyên phủ governor was appointed to Sambok.
-In September 1840, Oknha Norensena Ten arose against Vietnamese rule in Eastern Cambodia, establishing his clique at Chhloung.
+In September 1840, Oknha Norensena Ten (Na Tiên) arose against Vietnamese rule in Eastern Cambodia, establishing his clique at Chhloung.
 All the Cambodians on the eastern bank of Mekong; from Srey Santhor, Tbong Khmum, Chhloung, Kanhchor to Kratie, under the Oknha Norensena Ten, arose and fled into the forest, forming resistant guerilla groups, while the western bank of Mekong, including Kampong Siem and Steung Trang, belonged to the clique of Oknha Chet.
 In October, Norensena Ten raised the Eastern Cambodian forces of 1,000 men under the Eastern Cambodian governors; Oknha Archun Kong the Sdach Tranh governor of Tbong Khmum, Oknha Thommea Thuppedey the governor of Sambour, Oknha Sneha Thireach the governor of Chhloung and Oknha Reacheachou the governor of Steung Trang, to attack the Vietnamese headquarter at Sambok.

 In the Vietnamese-held Sambok, there were only 500 men to defend against the Khmers.
 Even though Oknha Reachea Sneha Prap the Khmer governor of Sambok was firmly loyal to Vietnam, Phùng Nghĩa Phương the Tuyên phủ of Sambok or Sơn Tĩnh, with the Khmer dissidents gathering around, requested troops from Trấn Tây Phnom Penh to guard Sambok.
 Oknha Yomreach Ruot the Cambodian Minister of Justice had sneaked out of Phnom Penh to join the Eastern Cambodian camp of Norensena Ten.
 In November 1840, Trương Minh Giảng sent Nguyễn Tiến Phước to bring Vietnamese forces of 1,500 men with 30 warships, according to Thai record, to guard Sambok.
 Along his riparian route from Phnom Penh to Sambok on the Mekong, going through the area of Oknha Norensena Ten, Nguyễn Tiến Phước faced Cambodian guerilla attacks, during which the Khmers on both river bank sides came out to ambush and quickly retreated to disappear.
 Nevertheless, Nguyễn Tiến Phước managed to bring the Vietnamese forces to Sambok.

 In late December 1840, Oknha Norensena Ten gathered his Eastern Cambodian forces of 700 men at Chhloung and sailed along the Mekong to attack Sambok again.
 Phùng Nghĩa Phương the Vietnamese governor of Sambok and the commander Nguyễn Tiến Phước defended Sambok and repelled the Cambodians.
 This news of fresh Cambodian attack reached the Vietnamese commissioners Trương Minh Giảng and Bùi Công Huyên, who had just repelled the Siamese attack on Stoung and Chikraeng.
 Bùi Công Huyên then volunteered to lead 1,400 Vietnamese men to Eastern Cambodia to relieve the Khmer attack on Sambok.